trifoil/jaspar-retrofit/README.md

 ### Operating principles

 Once the main switch is turned on, the power is on for the computer, 24V alims and

+---

+**Estop**

 The E-stop has two contacts

 * ZBE102 (red), Normally Closed, wired to a Mesa input
 * ZBE102 (red), Normally Closed, wired to the main safety relay

+When pressed, the circuit is open, as if there was no wire (that way if the estop wire is disconnected, the machine won't start):
+* Software Estop is enabled
+* The machine is on
+* The relay is disabled, and the power contactors (X, Y, Z and Spindle) are open.
+If the E-stop is disengaged, the circuit is closed and :
+* Software Estop is disabled
+* The machine is off
+* The relay is enabled, and the power contactors (X, Y, Z and Spindle) are closed.

+---

+**Jog mode**

+The MPG encoder is powered by 5V, linked to GND, and has 4 outputs : A+, B+, A-, B-.

+These inputs are used in quadrature.

+To override the normal operation of the machine one button is pressed, and enables the jog wheel while pressed.

+Two selector buttons allow for selecting :

+* The axis to move
+* The speed at which it is moving :
+    * X1
+    * X10
+    * X100

+---